 Roe v.
 Wade—the landmark Supreme Court case establishing access to abortion as a constitutional right—has been settled law for over 45 years, yet remains under constant attack.
-President Trump promised that he will only appoint Supreme Court Justices who will overturn Roe, and with the nomination of Judge Kavanaugh, we can assume he made good on that promise.
+President Trump promised that he will only appoint Supreme Court Justices who will overturn Roe, and with the confirmation of Justice Kavanaugh, we can assume he made good on that promise.
 We may now face the greatest threat to reproductive rights in more than a generation.

 The Center for Reproductive Rights' report What If Roe Fell? answers the question on everyone's mind now more than ever: what will happen if Roe were toppled in your state, the day after?

 This is how the United States performs on

 If Roe v.
 Wade is overturned, in 21 states, the right to abortion is at the highest risk of loss—these states could ban abortion outright.
 In 6 states (including the District of Columbia), the right to abortion is at risk of loss, and in 24 states, the right to abortion appears secure.

 If Roe fell, abortion rights would be lost in some states and remain secure in others.
 The risk of losing abortion rights depends on several factors.

 - Does the state protect abortion apart from Roe through its constitution or statutes?